zacanger/dotfiles/README.md

 * Professionaly, I write Node, shell, and lots and lots of config.
 A lot of my setup is oriented around quick editing of text and quick navigation.
-* This is shared between some laptops running Ubuntu, Debian, Arch, and (work) macOS.
+* This is shared between some laptops running Ubuntu, Debian, and (work) macOS.
+* I use nvim, but init.vim config probably works fine with Vim 8 (if renamed to .vimrc)
+* i3 on Linux, chunkwm on Mac, except sometimes I use dwm on low-powered laptops
 * Bash 4 and 5, Python 3 mostly, Node latest, Neovim.
 * The files called `*.list` (under `/misc`) are to keep track of what I need on a fresh computer.
   * `apt.list`: generated with `apt-mark showmanual`